ivelum/django-uidfield/README.md

 Usage
 -----

 See examples below.
-You can optionally inherit your models from `UIDModel`, which gracefully handles IntergrityError on saving UIDs, making up to 3 attempts with random UIDs.
+You can optionally inherit your models from `UIDModel`, which gracefully handles `IntegityError` on saving UIDs, making up to 3 attempts with random UIDs.
 Integrity errors should be pretty rare if you use large enough `max_length` on your fields, but you may still want to use it for extra safety.

 ```python
 from django_uidfield.fields import UIDField